vishnukumarkvs/notes/linux networking.md

 NTFS has jouranling and securioty features
 Internal drives for Windows, use NTFS.
 External drives like pendrive - use exFAT

-JOurnaling means all metadata transactional operations like copying afile, renaming, changing permissions etc will
+JOurnaling means all metadata transactional operations like copying afile, renaming, changing permissions etc will be logged

 Linux
 - ext4 - widely used, simple
-- btrfs -
+- btrfs - b tree file system